Romeo-5/Library/README.md

   > A Jupyter Notebook containing a 6-step process on testing and improving different classification machine learning models using pandas, numPy, matplotlib, seaborn, and scikit-learn.

 ### 2. SCU
   > A file containing work from my courses at Santa Clara University
-    1. COEN 11
-    >